eecs-autograder/ag-website-vue/README.md

       with the id will exist at a time.
         - Prefer using nested or otherwise more specific CSS class selectors when you need to override some imported style.
+    - Use skewer-case for class and id names.
     - Avoid adding a class or id solely for the purpose of being able to select an element in test cases.
-Prefer to use a Vue ref in for this purpose.
+Prefer to use a `data-testid=xxx` attribute and `wrapper.find('[data-testid=xxx]')` for this purpose.
+Use snake_case for `data-testid` values.
 - Copying objects in components
     - If a component needs to modify the members of an object passed as input via `@Prop`, make a deep copy of that object and modify the copy.